Where and when

 Usually identified by the most traditional literary criticism only in the post-war period, the so-called phenomenon of the ‘Return to Order‘ can be seen in the watermark of this forgotten stay, anticipated by a few years compared to the canonical conjectures, to see it as the summit of the avant-gardes themselves and more aware.

-Andrea Pellegrini is the author of the novels titled Lettera dalla Norvegia (Fara, 2006), and Come una madre (Joker, 2008), he won the 32° Premio Firenze 2014 – Fiorino d’Argento for essay writing with the volume La seduzione del classico negli anni del moderno.
-Cultura e arte italiana dal 1914 al 1920 (Helicon, 2014).
-He teaches literature at the Istituto Alberghiero “F. Martini” of Montecatini Terme, he is Doctor of Research in Italian Literature and for years he has been focusing his interest on authors and themes of the Italian culture of the early twentieth century.
+is the author of the novels Lettera dalla Norvegia (Fara, 2006) and Come una madre (Joker, 2008), won the XXXII Premio Firenze 2014 – Fiorino d’Argento for non-fiction with the volume The seduction of the classic in the modern years.
+Italian culture and art from 1914 to 1920 (Helicon, 2014).
+He teaches Letters at the Hotel Institute “F. Martini” of Montecatini Terme, is a Doctor of Research in Italian Literature and has been dealing for years with authors and themes of Italian culture primonovecentesca.